LADYBIRD MONTESSORI SCHOOL

 • The Arts

 • In the birth-3 and 3-6 classrooms, there is a designated art section in the classrooms that will rotate to expose students to a variety of art lessons.
 In the elementary program, there is an art shelf and art is also integrated into the project based learning assignments in the curriculum.
-In the middle school, the students will have the ability to create a variety of art projects and art installations in the new makerspace.
+In the middle school, the students will have the ability to create a variety of art projects and art installations in the new maker-space.

 • Global Citizens

 • In the 3-6 classrooms the students study geography and cultural lessons to learn about people different than they are.
 In the elementary classrooms the students get to start their “going out” activities and volunteer in the local community at places such as the Hays County Food Bank.
 In the middle school the students also volunteer locally as well as have some opportunities to travel as a class for a weekend or week getaway to a farther off destination to learn about permaculture or other interesting lessons at facilities intended for academic growth and hands-on experiences to help improve our world, such as at the Blackwood Land Institute in Hempstead, TX.
+The middle school students also have the opportunity to participate in the Montessori Model United Nations Conference in New York.

-• 2022-23 School Year Tuition and Fees
+• 2025-2026 Tuition and Fees

 New Enrollment